PS-Wizard/School/FYP/lit_review/finalized_lit_review.typ

 All network weights and intermediate values use quantized integer arithmetic rather than floating point calculations.
 The feature transformer uses 16 bit integers, while subsequent layers use 8 bit integers.
 This quantization enables efficient SIMD  operations using CPU instructions like AVX2, processing multiple values simultaneously.

 === NNUE's Architectural Constraints and Research Gaps NNUE's architecture is fundamentally defined to provide fast evaluation within the tight performance loop of a high speed, single-threaded alpha-beta search engine @Stockfish2025NNUEWiki @Nasu2018NNUE.
-A quantitative gap exists in optimizing NNUE: developing superior feature sets beyond HalfKP / HalfKAv2 and refining the quantization and layer structure to achieve greater accuracy without sacrificing the necessary speed @Stockfish2025NNUEWiki.
+A quantitative gap exists in optimizing NNUE: developing superior feature sets other than HalfKP / HalfKAv2 and refining the quantization and layer structure to achieve greater accuracy without sacrificing the speed @Stockfish2025NNUEWiki.
 Additionally, sophisticated methods for automatically tuning complex sets of handcrafted heuristics (like advanced Texel tuning approaches) are still needed to close the gap between man made and machine learned evaluations further @bijl_2021_exploring[p.17].

 == The State Of Neural Network Based Engines

-Neural network evaluation architecture changes drastically based on whether it targets traditional CPU-bound search or selective MCTS systems.
-NNUE is optimized for low-latency CPU inference within alpha-beta's tight performance loop, aiming for exhaustive search @Stockfish2025NNUEWiki @Nasu2018NNUE, while AlphaZero's CNNs are better suited for GPU/TPU acceleration and batch processing in MCTS @mastering.
+Neural network evaluation architecture changes drastically based on whether it targets traditional CPU-bound search or selective MCTs systems.
+NNUE is optimized for CPU based low-latency with alpha-beta's, aiming for exhaustive search @Stockfish2025NNUEWiki @Nasu2018NNUE, while AlphaZero's CNNs are better suited for GPU/TPU acceleration and batch processing in MCTs @mastering.

-The integration of NNUE into Stockfish demonstrates a hybrid approach rather than complete replacement of alpha-beta search.
-Given that engines must maintain compatibility with consumer hardware, NNUE is often preferred despite MCTS potentially offering stronger evaluation @Stockfish2025NNUEWiki.
+The integration of NNUE into Stockfish demonstrates a hybrid approach rather than complete replacement of alpha-beta search for future engines.
+Given that engines must maintain compatibility with consumer hardware, NNUE is often preferred despite MCTs potentially offering stronger evaluation @Stockfish2025NNUEWiki.

-Be that as it may, a core research gap remains in quantifying performance comparisons between highly optimized alpha beta engines with neural evaluations (like Stockfish/NNUE) versus pure neural network-guided MCTS systems, especially under varying time controls and hardware constraints.
+Be that as it may, a core research gap remains in quantifying performance comparisons between highly optimized alpha beta engines with neural evaluations (like Stockfish/NNUE) versus pure neural network-guided MCTs systems, especially under varying time controls and hardware constraints.

 #pagebreak()